victorg1991/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/10-image-gallery-screenlet-for-android.markdown

 ## Features [](id=features)

-Gallery Screenlet shows a list of images from a Documents and Media folder in a Liferay instance.
-You can also use Gallery Screenlet to upload images to and delete images from the same folder.
+Image Gallery Screenlet shows a list of images from a Documents and Media folder in a Liferay instance.
+You can also use Image Gallery Screenlet to upload images to and delete images from the same folder.
 The Screenlet implements fluent pagination with configurable page size, and supports i18n in asset values.